qBioTurin/Insite/README.md

 * `Experiment1/` & `Experiment2/`: Data regarding synthetic experiments - **Supplementary Material**.

 ### 2. Analysis & Figures (`/scripts`)
-* `PaperAnalysis/`: Scripts that bridge the gap between raw simulation outputs and processed data.
-These scripts perform the statistical processing that justifies our findings.
+* `PaperAnalysis/`: Scripts that bridge the gap between raw simulation outputs contained in the Zenodo repo and processed data.
 * `PaperFigures/`: R scripts dedicated to generating the specific figures (e.g., `Fig3.R`, `Fig5.R`).
     * *Note:* These scripts are designed for interactive use (e.g., within RStudio).
 They will render plots directly to your active graphics device rather than saving files to disk.